openwebdocs/owd-website/pages/content/reports/2025/index.md

 ## Executive summary

 Open Web Docs' work in 2025 helped ensure the long-term health of web platform documentation on critical resources like MDN Web Docs, independently of any single vendor or organization.
-Founded in January 2021, 2025 marked Open Web Docs’ fifth year of operation!
+Founded in January 2021, 2025 marked Open Web Docs' fifth year of operation!

 Open Web Docs (OWD) is an [Open Source Collective](https://opencollective.com/open-web-docs) that employs engineers to publicly document open web technologies.
 The team at OWD has extensive experience with Web standards documentation, MDN Web Docs, and browser compatibility data.
 We write new documentation, update existing documentation, and improve documentation infrastructure.
 Open Web Docs works together with other organizations such as Mozilla, Google, Microsoft, W3C, Igalia, as well as the [Sovereign Tech Agency](https://openwebdocs.org/content/posts/stf-investment-2025/), and other external contributors and volunteers.

 In 2025, Open Web Docs:

 - Was again the organization that contributed the greatest number of pull requests (PRs) merged to the [mdn/content](https://github.com/mdn/content) (10.0%) and [mdn/browser-compat-data](https://github.com/mdn/browser-compat-data) (27.2%) repositories.
-- Provided 14.25% of all pull request reviews to the mdn/content repository and 27.29% of reviews to mdn/browser-compat-data.
+- Provided 14.25% of all pull request reviews to the `mdn/content` repository and 27.29% of reviews to the `mdn/browser-compat-data` repository.
 - Completed major technical writing and documentation engineering projects.
 This included among other things:
   - [Collecting browser compatibility data for every browser release, including all beta releases](#collecting-browser-compatibility-data-whenever-browsers-release-a-new-beta-version)
   - [Documenting missing feature](#document-missing-features)